roboncode/avocadojs/docs/guide/working-with-models.md

 a more complex feature of Joi, you can use Joi directly in the schema.

-Below is an condensed version of `Query` model used internally by Orango to validate queries.
+Below is an condensed version of `Query` model used internally by orango to validate queries.
 In the example below, the model needed to support a circular reference to itself and support alternative types for the `return` value.